Schedule online now - appointments available.

 Dr. Sachar’s mom recovered and is well.
 Dr. Sachar became mindful of the use of these toxic materials in dentistry.
 She made the decision to change her practice to always use the least toxic materials possible, and despite the added cost of these materials, she does not pass them on to her patients.
 Examples of non-toxic materials used in our practice include:

 - And others

-Additionally, we only use digital x-rays in order to reduce our patients’ exposure to radiation.
+Additionally, we only use high-tech digital x-rays in order to reduce our patients’ exposure to radiation.
 We take into consideration our environmental impact and carbon footprint.
 We reduce the amount of waste that we introduce into the environment.
-We use clean steam sterilization for instruments.
+We use clean high heat steam sterilization for instruments.
 In general, we focus on practicing dentistry while supporting the entire wellness lifestyle.
 As always, we opt for the least invasive procedures and most conservative options available.
 In the end, we also create safe and natural-looking restorations while still using the least toxic materials, and high-tech composites and porcelains.

 Where is Sachar Dental NYC today?